How to protect your pets during Fourth of July fireworks - NewsBreak

 After the fireworks are over:

-According to PetAmberAlert.com, July 5 is one of the busiest days of the year for shelters.
+July 5, according to PetAmberAlert, is one of the busiest days of the year for shelters.
 If your pet is lost, check in person at local shelters and check back frequently as it can take time before a pet is brought to a shelter.

 Remember that fireworks contain several types of chemicals and heavy metals.
 Make sure you thoroughly clean up the area where fireworks were used before letting your pet outside.